linode/docs/docs/web-servers/nginx/tls-deployment-best-practices-for-nginx.md

 Above are some of the most significant ways you can harden TLS connections between NGINX and client devices.
 There is more which can be done, but beware of creating a configuration which goes against your use case.
 Remember, simplicity and safety is always better than a highly "tweaked", fragile, and untested configuration.

-Here are a few sites with more information which you should consider recommended reading.
+Here are a few sites with more information which you should consider to be recommended reading.
 Linode does not guarantee their accuracy over time.

 -  NGINX Docs, [HTTPS configurations](https://nginx.org/en/docs/http/configuring_https_servers.html)